JeremiahDMoore/Habit-Tracker-Web-App/README.md

 # Habit Tracker Web App

 A Simple Habit Tracker Web App built with Node, Express and MongoDB.
+HTML Templating with EJS.
 Designed to be simple and easy to use for everyday engagements.
 Consistency is key to building habits!

 This app was created as part of a 100 hours MVP project.
 100 hours are given to complete an MVP of a concept and then design and build the application.
 ## Objectives